 H.B.
-02-1310 provided that beginning on July 1, 2003, and each July 1 thereafter, the General Fund surplus less the 4% reserve and less any revenues in excess of the constitutional limitation on aggregate state revenues are allocated two-thirds to the Highway Users Tax Fund and one-third to the State's Capital Construction Fund.
+02-1310 provided that beginning on July 1, 2003, and each July 1 thereafter, the General Fund surplus less the 4% reserve and less any revenues in excess of the constitutional limitation on aggregate state revenues are allocated two-thirds to the Highway Users Tax Fund and one-third to the State's

+Capital Construction Fund.
 The entire HUTF allocation from the General Fund surplus is then transferred to the State Highway Fund (SHF) for allocation to CDOT.
-These revenues are budgeted by the Department in the fiscal year following its transfer to the Department since they are only transferred if at the end of the fiscal year the controller can certify that the conditions noted above have been met.
-Based upon the March 2009 OSPB economic forecast, it appears the conditions required for a transfer to occur will not be met in FY2010 so the Department has budgeted \$0.0 from HB02-1310.
+These revenues are budgeted by the department in the fiscal year following its transfer to the department since they are only transferred if at the end of the fiscal year the controller can certify that the conditions noted above have been met.
+The department has budgeted \$13.9 million from the FY 2010 General Fund surplus for use in FY 2010 based upon the November 2008 addendum to the September 2008 OSPB economic forecast.